RParedesPalacios/Layers/src/readme.md

 	* Write the output of test data is also available
 	* Write out the weights of a particular layer

-* Check the new functions in [Scripts-functions](https://github.com/RParedesPalacios/Layers/tree/master/Tutorial#scripts-functions) in the tutoria/
+* Check the new functions in [Scripts-functions](https://github.com/RParedesPalacios/Layers/tree/master/Tutorial#scripts-functions) in the tutorial

 ### V0.1.1 - June 2016